 So here's what I found:

 Is anything being done about the emissions from cars?
 Yes, this problem is being aggressively worked on and cars pollute far less than ever before, more is needed, especially in light of the VW diesel scandal.
-Electric cars are very slowly starting to take a tiny piece of the market.
+Electric car sales are increasing every year, taking a growing piece of the market.
+Tesla is selling more units of luxury cars compared to BMW and Mercedes in some markets.

 Likewise, in recognition of how harmful smoking is, great efforts have been made to curtail smoking in public places, as well as efforts to help people quit smoking.
 So in reality both sources of noxious fumes are fully recognized as harmful and both are simultaneously being dealt with via industry standards, by-laws and public education (with the exception that cigarette smoke is still just as harmful as it's ever been, compared to low emission cars, hybrids, and electric cars which all pollute less).